-Tell the Tax Credit Office within 1 month of the birth so your claim can be backdated to the date of birth.
-If you don’t, your tax credits will only be backdated by 1 month from the date of your claim.
+Contact HM Revenue and Customs (HMRC) within 1 month of the birth so your claim can be backdated to the date of birth.
+If you do not, your tax credits will only be backdated by 1 month from the date you told HMRC about the birth.

-You tell the Tax Credit Office on 1 January so your tax credits get backdated to 1 December.
+You tell HMRC on 1 January so your tax credits get backdated to 1 December.